Vegan Detox Soup with Leafy Greens

 Substitutions and Variations

-- Use sweet potato instead of zucchini for more sweetness
+- Add sweet potato or squash for more substance

 Make Ahead Tips

-Heat 1 tablespoon olive oil in a large pot.
-Add 1 diced onion, 3 minced garlic cloves, 2 sliced celery stalks, and 2 diced carrots.
-Cook for 5–6 minutes until softened.
+Heat 1 tablespoon olive oil in a large pot over medium heat.
+Add 1 diced onion and 2 cloves minced garlic.
+Sauté for about 3 minutes until fragrant.

-Add 1 chopped zucchini, 1 teaspoon ground turmeric, 1 teaspoon ground cumin, 1 teaspoon salt, and ½ teaspoon black pepper.
-Stir and cook for 2 minutes to toast the spices.
+Add 1 diced zucchini, 1 teaspoon turmeric, ½ teaspoon cumin, ¼ teaspoon ground black pepper, and ½ teaspoon salt.
+Stir well to coat the veggies in spices.

-Add ¾ cup dry rinsed lentils and 6 cups low-sodium vegetable broth.
-Stir and bring to a boil, then lower heat and simmer uncovered for 25 minutes, until lentils are tender.
+Pour in 4 cups vegetable broth.
+Stir and bring the soup to a gentle boil, then lower heat and let it simmer for 10–12 minutes.

-Add 1 cup chopped kale and 1 cup chopped spinach.
-Stir and let wilt for 2–3 minutes.
+Stir in 1 cup chopped kale and 1 cup chopped spinach.
+Cook for another 3–4 minutes until greens are wilted.

 Macros (Per Serving – Approximate)